 Pugs often have a short corkscrew tail that curls up over their back.

 Adult black Pug dogs will grow be from 10 to 13 inches tall.
-Full grown black Pugs should weigh from 14 to 18 pounds.
+Full grown Pugs should weigh from 14 to 18 pounds.
+Females are often a little smaller than males.

 Black Pug Health